 Do you have a taxable estate and the capacity to gift?
 Have you yet to use your lifetime gift and estate tax exclusion?
 Then you may want to do so now.
 The 2017 tax act roughly doubled the amount you may gift, free of transfer taxes, during your lifetime.
-The current gift and estate tax exclusion amount is \$11.58 million per individual and \$23.16 million per couple.
+The current gift and estate tax exclusion amount is \$12.92 million per individual and \$25.84 million per couple.

 This is an all-time high and is not scheduled to last.
 The provision that doubled the exclusion amount is scheduled to sunset after 2025.
-But a reduction may come sooner, as Democrats have been advocating for a return to a "historic norm," suggesting perhaps a 45% estate tax rate and an exclusion amount of \$3.5 million (although with expected divided government, this seems unlikely).
+We do not anticipate any material changes to the current exclusion amount in the next couple of years.